pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/temperature.rst

 those inputs.
 Parameter values generally depend on both the PV module technologies, the mounting configuration of the module, and on any weather parameters that are not included in the model.
+Note that, despite models conventionally being associated with either cell or module temperature, it is actually the parameter values that determine which of the two temperatures are predicted, as they will produce the same type of temperature from which they were originally derived.

 Another aspect of temperature models is whether they account for the thermal inertia of a PV module.
 Temperature models are either: